enigmaneering/hello-world/enigma0/E0S2 - Is Everything Done?.md

 immediately get visual confirmation that your entity has _finished_ decaying - an often useful sanity check!
 In the land of debugging concurrent execution, knowing that an entity _hasn't_ decayed often reveals deadlocks and stalled conditions.

 The atlas is unique to your _module_ - not your main file - and must live next to your `go.mod` file.

+Alternatively, if you want to adjust an atlas value (aside from the preamble) before you launch your neural activity, you can directly change the atlas values.
+A common best practice is to put these changes in your init function

+    func init() {
+        atlas.Verbose(true)
+    }